Salt Lake City: Education

-Postsecondary educational options in Salt Lake City include the University of Utah, Westminster College, Salt Lake Community College, Eagle Gate College, Violin Making School of America (now named Peter Prier & Sons Violins), and Ensign College (formally LDS Business College).
-Utah State University, Neumont College of Computer Science and Brigham Young University also operate education centers in the city.
-There are also many trade and technical schools such as Healing Mountain Massage School and the Utah College of Massage Therapy.
+Postsecondary educational options include the University of Utah, Westminster University, Salt Lake Community College, Eagle Gate College, Violin Making School of America (now named Peter Prier & Sons Violins), and Ensign College.
+Utah State University, Neumont College of Computer Science and Brigham Young University operate education centers in the city.
+There are many trade and technical schools such as Healing Mountain Massage School and the Utah College of Massage Therapy.
 The University of Utah is noted for its research and medical programs.
-It was one of the original four universities to be connected to ARPANET, the predecessor to the Internet, in 1969, and was the site of the first artificial heart transplant in 1982.
-Located in Salt Lake City, the Institute of Human Anatomy is a privately owned human cadaver lab.
+It was one of the original four universities to be connected to ARPANET, the predecessor to the Internet, in 1969 and was the site of the first artificial heart transplant in 1982.
+The Institute of Human Anatomy is a privately owned human cadaver lab.